Skip to content

 While a penalty is likely to be enforced, pleading guilty is seen in a favourable manner by the judiciary system as it often demonstrates remorse for your actions.
 As a result, it is not uncommon to see the Court inflict less impactful penalties on an offender.
 Whether it be a lesser gaol term or an alternative penalty, this is generally a more positive outcome as opposed to being found guilty otherwise.
 The Court also has the discretion to deal with offenders by the means of a section 10 dismissal, whereby no criminal conviction is recorded and there are no significant impacts on an individual’s ability to work or participate in their daily activities.

-With multiple award wins and a 90% success rate on all criminal cases, Benjamin Leonardo – The Defenders is home to some of the best criminal lawyers in Sydney.
+With multiple award wins and a 90% success rate on all criminal cases, Essere – The Defenders is home to some of the best criminal lawyers in Sydney.
 If you or someone you know is facing charges of obscene exposure, please do not hesitate to schedule a first consultation with our expert criminal defence lawyers, where we can effectively assess your case and accurately advise you on the penalties that you may face.

 NOT GUILTY